rcnfinance/rcn-network/README.md

 const engine = web3.eth.contract(engineAbi).at(engine_address);
 ```

-With the *engine* object we are going to interact with the NanoLoanEngine contract, the *engineAbi* specifies all the contract methods and their signature, a copy can be found here [NanoLoanEngine.json](./contracts/compiled/NanoLoanEngine.json)
+With the *engine* object we are going to interact with the NanoLoanEngine contract, the *engineAbi* specifies all the contract methods and their signatures, a copy can be found here [NanoLoanEngine.json](./contracts/compiled/NanoLoanEngine.json)

-**Notice:** This setup will be able to read information on the RCN network, to write new transactions additional steps to create an account and fund it with ETH must be taken.
+**Notice:** This setup will be able to read information of the RCN network, to write new transactions additional steps must be taken (Create address and fund with ETH).

 <!-- TODO: Add link to configure account on web3 -->

 ## Request a loan

-On the Basalt engine loans are requested strictly on-chain and initiated by the borrower or a third address called the *creator*, the creator gives context on the loan creation, usually is provided by the wallet of the borrower.
+On the Basalt engine loans are requested strictly on-chain and initiated by the borrower or a third address called the *creator*, the creator gives context on the loan creation, usually is provided by borrower's wallet.

-Calling createLoan on the NanoLoanEngine creates a new loan request; this loan request is only valid right away if the caller of the method is the borrower.
+Calling **createLoan** on the NanoLoanEngine creates a new loan request; this loan request is only valid right away if the caller of the method is the borrower.

 ```solidity
 function createLoan(